MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 <div markdown="1" class="text-justify">

+## Background

+Kubitect allows configuration of three distinct **node types**: worker nodes, master nodes (control plane), and load balancers.

+### Worker nodes

+Worker nodes in a Kubernetes cluster are responsible for executing the application workloads of the system.
+The addition of more worker nodes to the cluster enhances redundancy in case of worker node failure.
+However, allocating more resources to each worker node provides less overhead and more resources for the actual applications.

+Kubitect does not offer automatic scaling of worker nodes based on resource demand.
+However, you can easily add or remove worker nodes by applying modified cluster configuration.

+### Master nodes

+The master node plays a vital role in a Kubernetes cluster as it manages the overall state of the system and coordinates the workloads running on the worker nodes.
+Therefore, it is essential to **configure at least one master node for every cluster**.

+Please note that Kubitect currently supports only a stacked control plane where etcd key-value stores are deployed on control plane nodes.
+To ensure the best possible fault tolerance, it is important to configure an odd number of control plane nodes.
+For more information, please refer to the [etcd FAQ](https://etcd.io/docs/v3.4/faq/#why-an-odd-number-of-cluster-members).

+### Load balancer nodes

+In a Kubernetes cluster with multiple control plane nodes, it is necessary to configure at least one load balancer.
+A load balancer distributes incoming network traffic across multiple control plane nodes, ensuring the cluster operates normally even if any control plane node fails.

+However, configuring only one load balancer represents a single point of failure for the cluster.
+If it fails, incoming traffic will not be distributed to the control plane nodes, potentially resulting in downtime.
+Therefore, configuring multiple load balancers is essential to ensure high availability for the cluster.

 ## Nodes configuration structure

-Cluster's nodes configuration consists of three **node types**:

-- Master nodes (control plane)
-- Worker nodes
-- Load balancers

-For any cluster deployment, **at least one master node needs to be configured**.
-Configuring only one master node produces a single-node cluster.
-In most cases, a multi-node cluster is desired and therefore worker nodes should be configured as well.

-If the control plane of the cluster contains multiple nodes, at least one load balancer must be configured.
-Such topology allows the cluster to continue operating normally if any control plane node fails.
-In addition, configuring multiple load balancers provides failover in case the primary load balancer fails.

-Kubitect currently supports only stacked control plane, which means that etcd key-value stores are deployed on control plane nodes.
-Since an etcd cluster requires a majority "(n/2) + 1" of nodes to agree to a change in the cluster, an odd number of nodes (1, 3, 5, ...) provides the best fault tolerance.
-For example, in control planes with 3 nodes, 2 nodes represent the majority, giving a fault tolerance of 1 node.
-In control planes with 4 nodes, the majority is 3 nodes, which provides the same fault tolerance.
-For this reason, Kubitect prevents deployment of the cluster whose control plane contains an even number of nodes.

-The nodes configuration structure is the following:
+The configuration structure for the nodes is as follows:

 ```yaml
 cluster:
   nodes: